Small Business

 Bugatti History

-After finishing school, and a short stay at the Academy of Art, in Milan, Ettore Bugatti began his training at the bicycle manufacturer Prinetti and Stucchi.
+Source: Bugatti Ettore Bugatti was born into an artist's family, in Milan, Italy, on September 15th, 1881.
+His father, Carlo Bugatti, was a famous sculptor and respected artistic carpenter in his own right.
+His furniture creations, which were marked by Arabic influences, were prized well beyond the borders of Italy.
+1897 After finishing school, and a short stay at the Academy of Art, in Milan, Ettore Bugatti began his training at the bicycle manufacturer Prinetti and Stucchi.
 Young Bugatti was especially fascinated by the technology and mechanics of the automobile, which had only been recently invented.
-At age 17, Ettore equipped a tricycle with a motor, and soon thereafter followed it with another tricycle driven by twin DeDion motors.
-Just prior to the end of the century, Ettore Bugatti took part in a race with his first vehicle.
+At age 17, Ettore equipped a tricycle with a motor, and soon thereafter followed it with another tricycle driven by twin DeDion...

 Audi History